 FFS: details of the signalling, procedures, and UE capability

-The timestamps of the multiple RSTD measurements in the same measurement report can be the same or different.
+The timestamps of the multiple UE Rx-Tx time difference measurements in the same measurement report can be the same or different.

-Support the LMF to request a TRP to optionally measure the same SRS resource of a UE with M different TRP Rx TEGs and report the corresponding multiple measurements.
+Support the LMF to request a TRP to optionally measure the same SRS resource of a UE with M different TRP Rx TEGs and report the corresponding multiple gNB Rx-Tx time difference measurements.

-M = [2, 3, 4, 6, 8] applies to all configured SRS resource
+M = [2, 3, 4, 6, 8] applies to all configured SRS resources.

 Note: If M is not explicitly included in the request, it is up to TRP to determine the number of different TRP Rx TEGs to measure the same SRS resources